 We believe that a dynamic metropolitan area is dependent upon equitable community development.
 The Vital Communities focus of the Chicago Commitment’s work stimulates development in historically marginalized neighborhoods by making early investments in response to community needs that contribute to economic growth.
 We support place-based economic development, creative placemaking, and placekeeping initiatives to improve the quality of life for individuals in neighborhoods that have experienced disinvestment.
 We also support organizations whose research and analysis informs socially-beneficial and equitable development.

 Building on a long history of support for neighborhoods, we direct grant resources to a small number of:

 - Place-based initiatives, which address the unique characteristics and needs of people within a specific location.
 We will concentrate resources primarily on pre-development of commercial corridors and industrial clusters outside of Chicago’s downtown areas.
 These initiatives may include comprehensive planning; land use planning and management; community outreach; or urban design that attracts commercial and industrial real estate investment.

 - Creative placemaking and placekeeping projects, which use art and cultural activities to engage community members in initiating physical, cultural, and economic changes in their environments.

-- Field support organizations—entities that conduct planning, management and technical assistance, policy research and evaluation, data analysis, and/or that offer assistance to groups working at the community or regional level.
+- Infrastructure support organizations, which conduct planning, management and technical assistance, policy research, evaluation, data analysis, or other assistance offered to groups working at the community, citywide, or regional level.